blender/blender-addons/materials_library_vx/README.txt

 Updates:
 v 0.5.61
-- Libraries arent read on each draw call, only on startup or when added.
+- Libraries aren't read on each draw call, only on startup or when added.
 This fixes potential crashes and is less stressful, but when a library is deleted blender should be restarted.
--Moved the addon from "System" category to "Materials"
+- Moved the addon from "System" category to "Materials"

 v 0.5.6
 - Create new libraries.